Everybody loves reading about a smart character who wields her intelligence like a battle-ax.

 When your super intelligent character swoops in, and shows us the unexpected answer, we get to revel in their brilliance.

-3. How to Use Technobabble and Computational Genius
+3. Use Technobabble and Computational Genius the Right Way

 “Technobabble: incomprehensible (often fictional) technical jargon.”